adalbertjnr/async_terraform/README.md

 ### Introduction

-At some point I had to run a lot o terraform one-by-one in a mono repo to manage simple resources in AWS.
+At some point I had to run a lot of terraform one-by-one in a mono repo to manage simple resources in AWS.
 To address this, I did create this action.

 ### Overview